Drones offer a perspective you simply can't get any other way and they don't have to cost the earth either.

 Some people just want to fly for fun, but most people want a drone to take aerial photos and videos.
 And if you want them to be any good, you will need to spend £300+.
 We've yet to see a cheaper drone achieve stabilised, great quality video.

 You tend to get what you pay for with drones, so the higher price, the better the camera and the more features (such as obstacle avoidance) that are included.

 Flight time and range

-You will crash your drone and you will break things, usually propellers.
-Almost all drones come with a full set of spare rotors, but as two rotate anti-clockwise and the other pair clockwise, you’ve got only two spares for each pair of spindles.
+Although it's rare on most of the drones below, crashing is a distinct possibility.
+Almost all drones come with a full set of spare propellers, but as two rotate anti-clockwise and the other pair clockwise, you’ve got only two spares for each pair of spindles.

 Check first if spare parts are easy to obtain for a particular drone, and also their prices.

-At the cheaper end of the price scale you’ll be lucky to get even 720p (1280x720) video, but if you want a drone for aerial video go for at least 1080p (1920x1080).
+At the cheaper end of the price scale you should go for at least 1080p (1920x1080).
 Bear in mind that - as ever - you can't trust specs alone.
 Read our reviews to find out how good each drone's camera is.
 Bitrate is just as important for detail in video: the new DJI Mini 2's 4K video is impressive because it can record at up to 100Mbps.
 The older Mavic Mini was limited to 40Mbps.

-However, you’ll only get great quality footage if you buy a drone with a gimbal.
+Also, you’ll only get smooth, stable footage if you buy a drone with a gimbal.
 This is a stabilised mount for the camera which keeps it steady when the drone tilts or moves around.
-Parrot's Bebop 2 has a fixed wide-angle camera that does a decent job without a gimbal, but the quality from DJI's drones is generally noticeably better.
+Parrot's Bebop 2 has a fixed wide-angle camera that does a reasonable job without a gimbal, but the quality from all of DJI's drones is generally noticeably better.

 Some drones record video directly to a microSD card but others record from the remote control, or even over the air to a smartphone.
 Direct recording is usually more reliable and better quality as the video doesn't have to be transmitted before being recorded.